 - No “mulligans.”

-- If there is a question over a ruling, and a player is in doubt as to how to proceed he should ask for his fellow competitors to resolve.
-If an issue remains unresolved the player may play two balls to complete the hole as per Rule 20.1c(3).
-A ruling will be provided at the scoring table.
+- If there is a question over a ruling, and a player is in doubt as to how to proceed the player may discuss how to proceed with other players in the group.
+The players are encouraged to help each other in applying the Rules, but they have no right to decide a Rules issue.
+If in doubt the player may play two balls to complete the hole as per Rule 20.1c(3).
+A ruling will be provided by the Committee.

 - Stones in bunkers are permitted to be removed per Rule 15.